-In previous work, a decentralised swarm made use of an autonomic system to help adjust a range over which robots would broadcast for help in a foraging task [8].
+In previous work, a decentralised swarm made use of an autonomic system to help adjust a range over which robots would broadcast for help in a foraging task [9].
 This worked by using a fixed range pulse message between robots to help estimate the density, but it was found that the range of this pulse message needed to be set for differing swarm densities.
 If this is not initially known, performance would be degraded.

 The objective of this work is to implement an adaptive system for setting the range over which a robot broadcasts information, according to the local density of the swarm, detected at run-time.
+This will then be used in a simulation of foraging robots to resolve the requirement for a pre-set pulse range.

 The rest of this paper is structured as follows.
 Section II discusses related work in swarm self-adaptation and autonomic systems used to develop the Autonomic Pulse Communication (APC) system presented.
-Section III discusses the design of the APC system and how it estimates local density.
-Section IV describes the data sharing task used, Section V describes the test scenarios used to evaluate the system, and Section VI presents the results of those tests.
-Section VII discusses the results, and Section VIII concludes the paper with a summary and directions for future research.
+Section III discusses the design of the APC system and how it estimates local density in order to determine a suitable broadcast range.
+Section IV describes the data sharing task designed to test the APC's ability to maintain communication in the swarm, Section V introduces the test scenarios used, and Section VI presents the results.
+Section VII puts the APC system to work in a simulation of foraging robots, comparing the results against the performance of the previous decentralized system.
+Section VIII discusses the results, and Section IX concludes the paper with a summary, and directions for future research.